A Sample Car Insurance Cancellation Letter

 I am also requesting written confirmation of the cancellation and the timely refund of any unused premiums.
 Both may be sent to me at the following address:

 [City, State, ZIP]

 If you have questions, please contact me at [phone number] or [email].

 [Your full name]

 The good news is that cancellation letters don’t have to be typed on a computer.
-It can be a little trickier, but you can do it!
-Here are a few possibilities:
+It might be a little trickier, but you can do it!
+Here are a few options:

 - Hand-write it: A hand-written letter should be acceptable, as long as it’s written carefully and neatly; just follow the template above